arnavgupta2004/iLearn-DWD/README.md

 2. Import the project in [Vercel](https://vercel.com)
 3. Add all environment variables from `.env.local` in the Vercel dashboard
 4. Deploy

 ---

+## Important Implementation Notes

+- **Single submission system**: the project now uses only `assessments` and `assessment_submissions`.
+The older legacy submission flow has been removed from the active app.
+- **Session-based API protection**: important student-facing routes such as chat, quiz submission, assignment submission, study matching, micro-quiz generation, page chat, and calendar interview requests now validate the authenticated session server-side instead of trusting browser-sent student IDs.
+- **Calendar support**: both professor and student calendars depend on the `calendar_events` and `interview_requests` tables being created in Supabase.
+- **Storage**: uploaded course files are stored in `course-materials`; assignment PDFs are stored in `submissions`.

+---

+## Suggested Demo Flow

+If you are presenting this project, a good end-to-end flow is:
+1. Professor creates a course from syllabus upload.
+2. Professor uploads materials and creates a quiz or assignment request.
+3. Student enrolls, opens the course, chats with the AI tutor, and submits work.
+4. Student checks `To Do`, `My Progress`, and `Calendar`.
+5. Professor opens `Flagged Questions`, `Analytics`, and `Calendar` to review insights and requests.

+---